RicardoMilos22856/nim-to-openai-proxy/README.md

 - Documentation improvements

 ### What I'm less likely to merge
-- Major architectural changes (I want to keep this simple)
+- Major architectural changes (I want to keep this simple as to honour Jontte’s wishes)
 - Features I don't personally use (harder for me to maintain)
 - Anything that adds complexity without clear benefit